-Output by industry is a gross measure of the total sales of each industry sector in Limestone Coast region.
+Output by industry is a gross measure of the total sales of each industry sector in RDA Limestone Coast Region.
 It does not measure how productive each industry sector is at producing this output - which is measured by value added.

 To get the full picture how each industry sector contributes to the regional or state economy, output data should be viewed alongside the other industry characteristics in the Industry sector analysis section.

 Detailed data notes about how the figures are derived can be found in the specific topic notes section.